-The second report released by the Authority today is the result of an investigation into the death of a young man in Police custody.
 This report exemplifies the problems set out in the Authority’s review of Police custodial facilities.

 In the early hours of 23 February 2014 Sentry Taitoko was taken into Police custody after he was arrested for a breach of the peace.
 Mr Taitoko was heavily intoxicated, had taken drugs and was acting in a violent way that posed a risk to himself.

 After arriving at the Counties Manukau District Custody Unit at about 1.45am, Police put Mr Taitoko in a cell and officers periodically monitored him.
 They did not undertake a formal risk assessment until over an hour later.

 During the night officers witnessed Mr Taitoko rolling on the ground and thrashing his arms and legs about.
 Over a period of half an hour from 1.47am to 2.16 am, the CCTV footage shows him falling and hitting his head on the concrete walls or floor of the cell 83 times.
 Over the next hour, he hit his head around another 31 times.
 Over time the walls of the cell became smeared with blood from Mr Taitoko’s nose and from grazes on his body.